We’re stuck with technology when what we really want is just stuff that works.

 Now that we’re through that, I trust we have a better understanding.

-My job has nothing to do with coffee, but if you’re in my line of work you sometimes need to have strong opinions about things like coffee.
-I’m a Hyper-Converged Systems Engineer at VMware.
-I help people figure out how vSAN and VMware’s HCI solutions can help make their infrastructures better.
-Through this, I have the privilege of working with key enterprise and government entities across the U.S. as they modernize datacenters and mindsets alike.
+My job has nothing to do with coffee, but if you’re in my line of work you sometimes need to have strong opinions about things.
+I’m a Hyper-Converged Solutions Engineer at VMware.
+I help people figure out how vSAN and VMware’s SDDC can help make their infrastructures better.
+Through this, I have the privilege of working with key enterprises and organizations across the U.S. as they modernize datacenters and mindsets alike.

 So, you’ll read a healthy dose of HCI and storage virtualization stuff here.
 But I also like to think about the technical and philosophical aspects of today’s technology environments.
 I even more like hearing and sharing similar thoughts with others.
 I find we IT humans are an overall philosophical, humorous lot1.
 I think the humor comes from reconciling the infuriating duality of what seems a rigorous, scientific process sort of job with a frank realization that there’s a definitely unscientific art to managing, designing, or developing these things.
 This happens because people are involved, and though we’re sometimes reluctant to admit it, this is what makes the work actually interesting to do.